The Demandbase Tag can send Company Profile Attributes to Custom Dimensions in Google Analytics 4 (GA4), enhancing B2B web traffic insights.

-There are two ways to integrate Demandbase with GA4.
-This article covers the simpler method, which sends data through a Demandbase custom event.
+There are two ways to integrate Demandbase with GA4; this article covers the simpler method, which sends data through a Demandbase custom event.
 While easier to set up, it offers limited reporting, showing only account visits and frequency without linking Demandbase data to other GA4 custom events.

-The recommended method sends Demandbase custom dimensions through the GA4 page view event as user parameters.
+Important: The recommended method sends Demandbase custom dimensions through the GA4 page view event as user parameters.
 This method provides deeper insights for custom reporting in GA4.
 See Integrate Google Analytics 4 and Demandbase Using the Page View Event.

 Prerequisite/Preparation